-Dr. Wezi Msisha is an international public health specialist whose work focuses on poor and vulnerable individuals in low and middle-income countries.
-Her early experience as a nurse-midwife in Malawi and then in the U.S. shaped her interest in the interaction between the social and economic environment and the health and wellbeing of women and children.
-Those experiences informed her subsequent involvement in service delivery programs addressing the health of vulnerable populations in urban U.S. settings, Eurasia and South Asia.
+Dr. Wezi Msisha is an international public health specialist whose work focuses on improving the lives of poor and vulnerable individuals in low and middle-income countries.
+Her early experience as a nurse-midwife in Malawi, and then in the US shaped her interest in the interaction between the social and economic environment, and the health and wellbeing of women and children.
+Those experiences informed her subsequent involvement in service delivery programs addressing the health of vulnerable populations in urban U.S. settings, Eurasia, and South Asia.

-Wezi is currently a Senior Operations Officer with the World Bank and has been the Program Manager of the Afghanistan Reconstruction Trust Fund, a $9 billion trust fund financed by 34 international donor countries to support the development needs of Afghanistan.
-She joined the World Bank in 2007, through the Young Professionals Program, first working as a Health Specialist supporting the implementation of health sector reforms, nutrition programs and analytic work in various countries including Bosnia, Romania and Uzbekistan.
-Prior to her current assignment she was responsible for leading the design and implementation of health sector reform and health service delivery projects in Armenia and Tajikistan as a Senior Health Specialist with the World Bank.
+Immediately prior to her current assignment, she spent 4 years in Afghanistan, as Program Manager of the Afghanistan Reconstruction Trust Fund, an $11.5 billion trust fund financed by over 30 donor countries to support the development needs of Afghanistan.
+She joined the World Bank in 2007, through the Young Professionals Program, first working as a Health Specialist supporting the implementation of health sector reforms, nutrition programs, and analytic studies in various countries including Bosnia, Romania, and Uzbekistan, in the Europe and Central Asia region.
+From 2013 to 2015, she was responsible for leading the design, and implementation of health sector reform, and health service delivery projects in Armenia, and Tajikistan, as a Senior Health Specialist with the World Bank.

 She earned a Diploma in Nursing and Midwifery from the University of Malawi.
 Dr. Msisha also has a Bachelor’s degree in Nursing from Howard University, a Master’s in Public Health from the George Washington University and a Doctor of Science in Public Health from the Harvard School of Public Health.